lizadaly/utopia-novels/books/arqtiq/book.md

 first—flies close to us to get our sweet food company then sings, to earn it and call its family.

 The chapparal is faintly green.
-But the manzanita— sung of poets, or ought to be—in its immaculate green leaves adorning the winter, with red stems of eternal beauty, is covered with pink waxen sprays, as fragrant, as it is like, the lily of the valley, A momentary regret comes to leave in California this worshipped shrub.
+But the manzanita—sung of poets, or ought to be—in its immaculate green leaves adorning the winter, with red stems of eternal beauty, is covered with pink waxen sprays, as fragrant, as it is like, the lily of the valley.
+A momentary regret comes to leave in California this worshipped shrub.
 Its blossoms develop to little green-apple fruit, the size of peas, of edible flavor.
 Manzanita is the